Dart-o-s/aos_fc/plan.md

     [ ] OPEN put on "New Flash Card" a google translate widget

 ## after first release
-    [ ] OPEN figure how the files view on the tablet worjs, as orgro uses it as "save" dialog!
+    [ ] OPEN figure how the files view on the tablet works, as orgro uses it as "save" dialog!
     [ ] OPEN share button via mail
     [ ] OPEN import
         - without merge
         - with merge
-    [ ] mini MD parser - for settings
+    [ ] mini MD parser - for settings / resp. use "Properties class"
         # header
         [] checkbox
         - ignore rest